swiftlang/swift-evolution/proposals/0139-bridge-nsnumber-and-nsvalue.md

 `NSNumber` is a bit trickier, since Cocoa's implementation does not generally guarantee to remember the exact number type an instance was constructed from.
-We can instead say that casting an `NSNumber` to a Swift number type succeeds if the value of the `NSNumber` is exactly representable as the target type.
-This is imperfect, since it means that an `NSNumber` can potentially be cast to a different type from the original value, but it at least ensures that Swift values round-trip through the bridge without depending on `NSNumber` implementation details.
+When we bridge Swift number types to `NSNumber`, though, we use specific `NSNumber` subclasses to preserve the original Swift type, and in these cases we can check the exact Swift type in dynamic casts.
+For NSNumbers from Cocoa, we can say that casting an `NSNumber` to a Swift number type succeeds if the value of the `NSNumber` is exactly representable as the target type.
+This is imperfect, since it means that an `NSNumber` can potentially be cast to a different type from the original value.

 ## Impact on existing code